Forced flow of granular media: Breakdown of the Beverloo scaling: Dissipated power

-where $P$ is the confining pressure, $\mu(I)$ is the effective friction coefficient, $I=\frac{v}{L}\frac{d}{\sqrt{P/\rho}}$ is the inertial number that characterizes the flow (if the gains are stiff and $L\gg d$) and $\rho$ is the density of the material of the grains.
-We assume here that the flow in the silo can be roughly represented as a shear flow, where $v$ is the velocity of the free surface, $L$ is the silo radius and $P$ is the mean stress in the column \cite{footnote1}.
-Then, we can write the power, $W_\mathrm{D}$, dissipated by friction at any given time during the discharge as
+{In the case of the silo, we can compare the flow during discharge with the flow in a planar shear cell by considering the shear stress $\tau$ exerted on the granular material.
+In this case, the grains flow exerting pressure against the walls of the silo thanks to Reynolds dilatancy, giving rise to an increase of the confining mean stress $P$ in the column.
+The stationary flow pattern developed can be characterized by the shear rate $v/L$, where $v$, is the velocity of the free surface and $L$ is the silo radius \cite{footnote1}.
+Then, we can write the power, $W_\mathrm{D}$, dissipated by the granular material during flow at any given time as}